davidmansy/david-phoebia/README.md

 - In the client folder, run yarn install, then yarn start
 - In your browser, open https://localhost:3000 and enjoy!
 - Watch out to get results, you need to enter at least 're' in the seach field...Mocked data.

+# Client unit tests

+From the terminal

+- In the client folder, run yarn test

 # UI